-The Firm's Operating Committee ("the OpCo") meets on a regular basis.
-A formal update on the status of operational matters is provided by the OpCo to the management body on a regular basis.
+The Firm's OpCo meets on a regular basis.
+A formal update on the status of operational matters is provided by the OpCo to the ExCo on a regular basis.

 Appropriate action is taken, by RiskCo and ExCo, where risks are identified which fall outside of the Firm's tolerance levels or where remedial action is considered appropriate.